ADIC Board

 Director

-Natalie Sarich-Dayton is the Chief Executive Officer of Brownes Dairy a role to which she was appointed in June 2021, becoming the first woman to be appointed to this role in the 137-year history of the company.
-Before becoming CEO, Natalie was the Director of Sales and Marketing from 2017 having joined the company in 2013 as Marketing Director.
+Natalie Sarich-Dayton is the Chief Executive Officer of Brownes Dairy, a role to which she was appointed in June 2021, becoming the first woman to hold the role in the 137-year history of the company.
+Before becoming CEO, Natalie was the Director of Sales and Marketing from 2017, having joined the company in 2013 as Marketing Director.

 In 2019 and 2020 Natalie’s marketing leadership at Brownes Dairy was recognised with placings in the CM050 list of Australia’s most innovative and effective Chief Marketing Officers.